gugahoi/kt/README.md

 * Reference `datasource "config"` in a template to pull out the values that you specify in your `envs` files, eg `{{ $config := (datasource "config") }}` will give you a variable that you can access for env values using dot notation such as `{{ $config.envValue }}` where `envValue` is the YAML key in each of your `envs` files.
 * You are able to access all other template contents from a template using `gomplate`'s `include` function. just specify the relative path from the `templates` folder as the datasource key, eg `{{ include "mycomponent/config-map.yaml" }}` to access the contents of the `templates/mycomponent/config-map.yaml` file. _NOTE: To avoid circular dependencies and other issues, note that including any other template will be done without any template compilation - it is the raw file from disk._

+### Ordering

+The template files are joined in alphabetical order.
+This means that one can control the order in which objects are applied to the Kubernetes API server by simply prefixing files with numbers to force the ordering.

 ## Development

 `kt` is simply a combination of the following tools with folder conventions: